QuantEcon/lecture-source-py/source/rst/numpy.rst

     p(x) = a_0 + a_1 x + a_2 x^2 + \cdots a_N x^N = \sum_{n=0}^N a_n x^n

-:ref:`Earlier <pyess_ex2>`, you wrote a simple function ``p(x, coeff)`` to evaluate :eq:`np_polynom` without considering efficiency
+:ref:`Earlier <pyess_ex2>`, you wrote a simple function ``p(x, coeff)`` to evaluate :eq:`np_polynom` without considering efficiency.

-Now write a new function that does the same job, but uses NumPy arrays and array operations for its computations, rather than any form of Python loop
+Now write a new function that does the same job, but uses NumPy arrays and array operations for its computations, rather than any form of Python loop.

 (Such functionality is already implemented as ``np.poly1d``, but for the sake of the exercise don't use this class)